 - Flood insurance to help replace or repair damage to your home or property after a flood.
 Most insurance policies don’t include flood coverage as part of the standard policy.

-- Water backup coverage can help protect you against out-of-pocket expenses in the event of sewer or sump pump backups.
-If you live in an area that is prone to rain, you may want to consider purchasing this type of insurance.
+- Water backup coverage can help protect you against out-of-pocket expenses in the event of backups caused by clogged sewer lines, drains, failed sump pumps and appliances that malfunction.

 - High-risk insurance may actually be required if you live in an area that’s particularly prone to wildfires.
 As wildfires are increasingly common in parts of Colorado, some insurance companies are hesitant to cover wildfire damage under the standard fire damage clause of a policy and require additional coverage to be purchased.